 - Optional: Small piece of leather

 DIY Cat Purse with the Cricut Maker

 1- Use the Cricut Maker to cut out all the pattern pieces.
-You can cut out multiple layers of fabric with the Cricut Maker and the first video shows you how to create the ears and strap pieces.
+You can cut out multiple layers of fabric with the Cricut Maker.

 2- Interface all the pieces with the cut interfacing.

 3- Gather all the pieces with all the markings.

 4- Pin the pink and blue ears right sides together.
 Sew them together with a 1/4″ seam allowance but leave a hole along the bottom for turning.

 6- Turn the ears right side out and poke out the corners.
 Press the ears flat tucking in the seam allowance of the hole.